bhavana-github-acc/ai-scaffolder/readME.md

 ---------------------------------------------------------------------------------------------------------------------------
 # AI Prompts

-All AI CLI prompts used above are recorded in /ai-meta/prompts.txt.
+All AI prompts CLI commands used above are recorded in /ai-meta/AI_prompts and /ai-meta/CLI_cmds.txt.

 ---------------------------------------------------------------------------------------------------------------------------